jkhoel/tauri-next-boilerplate/README.md

 1. As of Next 13 we can now use the `app` folder as recommended by the Next team.
 2. Adding `next export` to `package.json` is no longer required, and the [recommended way is to add `output: export` to `next.config.js](https://nextjs.org/docs/pages/building-your-application/deploying/static-exports) instead.

+## TODO

+1. Add [stitches.dev](https://stitches.dev/) for styling with CSS-in-JS
+2. Splash-screen

-## Getting Started
+## Development

+### NextJS

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+This project uses the `app` folder and router introduced in Next 13.
+To start editing the Next pages, start by modifying `app/page.tsx`.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+### Tauri

+It's a convention for Tauri apps to place all core-related files into the `src-tauri` folder.
+Inside you will also see the `src` sub-folder, and this is where all the Rust code lives, with `src/main.rs` being the entry point to your Rust program and the place where we bootstrap into Tauri.

 ## Learn More